X Marks the Spotlight: DeSean Jackson

 The Buccaneers went on their second stop in the player-led Social Justice Initiative and visited Abe Brown Ministries and Ready-4-Work Hillsborough.
 Players sat in a classroom and had a discussion with ex-offenders that were going through the Ready-4-Work program to gain employability training and re-assimilate into the work force.
 Conversation focused on biases they face, how faith plays a role and what parallels can be drawn between the two groups.

-The visit took on new meaning for a few players, who surprised a Tampa woman they had met during the visit with a new car.
-For more on that story, click here.
+The visit took on new meaning for a few players, who surprised a Tampa woman they had met during the visit with a new car to help drastically improve her transportation and employment situation.

 The Tampa Bay Buccaneers Foundation Partners With Grrridiron Girls Flag Football Clinic